First, install the ChartIQ library

 The ChartIQ SDK (zip file) contains two main sample templates:

-template-advanced.html, a fully functional chart and user interface.
-Use template-advanced.html if you don't want to build your own user interface.
+sample-template-advanced.html, a fully functional chart and user interface.
+Use sample-template-advanced.html if you don't want to build your own user interface.

 They are built using W3 WebComponents and require JQuery.

 We also have the following additional templates to further illustrate other integration approaches: